derberg/Documenting-Event-Driven-Architectures---Workshop-Script/scripts/theory.md

 ## What is a Protocol

-Good real-life example is the `dyplomatic protocol`:
+Good real-life example is the `dyplomatic protocol`
-- Is guest on the right hand side of the host?
-- when national anthem is played
-- what with the flags?

 ![](../assets/shakehand.png)

+- New mission establishment
+- Credentials handover
+- Appointing new representatives

+Example protocol implementation is the [United Nations manual of protocol](https://www.un.org/dgacm/en/content/protocol/manual-of-protocol).

-It is a set of rules that describe how information is transmited.
+On technical side: It is a set of rules that describe how information is transmited.

 HTTP protocol on example of [AsyncAPI website](https://www.asyncapi.com/) :